marqeta/marqeta-python/README.md

 There are multiple ways to retrieve collections of objects, depending on your use case.
 The library will intelligently handle pagination for you, unless you request a specific page of data.

-To simply retreive every object in a collection, call `list()` on the resource.
+To simply retrieve every object in a collection, call `list()` on the resource.

 ```
 users = client.users.list()